If you think you might have ADHD and you have trouble focusing and completing tasks, there are nootropics for ADHD.

 Best nootropics for ADHD

 These supplements or drugs that improve cognitive function.
-They can help people with ADHD focus and stay on task.
+They may help people with ADHD focus and stay on task.
 Talk to your doctor about them as a possible treatment option.

 A doctor may prescribe a one to treat a medical condition.
-Usually, the drug is a type of stimulant, such as amphetamine, that can help treat ADHD, narcolepsy, dementia, or a similar condition.
+Usually, the drug is a type of stimulant, such as amphetamine, that may help treat ADHD, narcolepsy, dementia, or a similar condition.

 Prescriptions include modafinil with the generic name Provigil is a stimulant that addresses the sudden drowsiness of narcolepsy, Adderall, which contains amphetamines to treat ADHD.